Darkone83/EOS/README.md

 region, `0xB`/`0xC` are the config bank-table and settings, and `0xF` is the descriptor block.
 Every physical target is `0x200000 + bank_base + offset`.

-> **Can't brick it.** JTAG/SRAM config always works no matter what's in flash, so a bad
-> bitstream is never fatal — reload SRAM to test a fix, then rewrite flash.

 ### Updating BIOS banks (in-system)

 Once a bootable image is on the board, you rewrite banks from a running console — push a new